ARIA is a component of FDA’s Sentinel System that is used to conduct medical product safety surveillance. ARIA consists of:

 FDA uses ARIA to study signals that come from many sources, such as the FDA Adverse Event Reporting System (FAERS), observational studies, or clinical trials.
 To learn more, please refer to FDA’s Best Practices for Postmarket Safety Surveillance document.

-With ARIA, safety analyses happens more efficiently.
-It also fulfills the mandate in the FDA Amendments Act of 2007.
+With ARIA, safety analyses are more efficient.
+ARIA also fulfills the mandate in the FDA Amendments Act of 2007.